How To Create A Phishing Website In 10 Steps

 Learning how to create phishing websites can be a difficult task.
 One of the reasons our customers use CanIPhish is that we provide 50+ hosted phishing websites that can be used whenever you need them.

-To use the phishing simulation platform provided by CanIPhish, simply sign up for a free account and begin phishing!
+To use the phishing simulator provided by CanIPhish, simply sign up for a free account and begin phishing!
 If you have any questions, don’t hesitate to contact the team at CanIPhish.

 Frequently Asked Questions